ms24mtech11008/DIGITAL_VLSI_SOC_DESIGN_AND_PLANNING/README.md

 ### **2) Design Steps** *(Core Design Process)*

 * **Circuit Design:**
+In circuit Design there are two steps.
+First step is to implement the function itself and second step is to model the PMOS nad NMOS transistor in such a fashion in order to meet the libraray.

   * Transistor-level design using SPICE
   * Outputs a **circuit description** (e.g., netlist in Verilog or SPICE)